MicrosoftDocs/azure-devops-yaml-schema/task-reference/vstest-v2.md

 **`resultsFolder`** - **Test results folder**<br>
 `string`.
 Default value: `$(Agent.TempDirectory)\TestResults`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Folder to store test results.
-When this input is not specified, results are stored in $(Agent.TempDirectory)/TestResults by default, which is cleaned at the end of a pipeline run.
-The results directory will always be cleaned up at the start of the vstest task before the tests are run.
-Relative folder path if provided will be considered relative to $(Agent.TempDirectory).
+Specifies the folder to store test results.
+When this input is not specified, results are stored in `$(Agent.TempDirectory)/TestResults` by default, which is cleaned at the end of a pipeline run.
+The results directory will always be cleaned up at the start of the `vstest` task before the tests are run.
+The relative folder path, if provided, will be considered relative to `$(Agent.TempDirectory)`.
 <!-- :::editable-content-end::: -->
 <br>